 We conduct business outside the U.S. in several currencies including the British Pound Sterling, Euro, Japanese Yen, Indian Rupee and Philippine Peso.
 The financial statements of these foreign subsidiaries are translated into U.S. dollars using period-end rates of exchange for assets and liabilities and average rates for the period for revenues and expenses.
-Our non-U.S. dollar denominated revenues expected to be recognized over the next twelve months are estimated to be \$14 million while our non-U.S. dollar denominated expenses are \$171 million, which translates into a net foreign currency exposure of \$157 million per year.
+Our non-U.S. dollar denominated revenues expected to be recognized over the next twelve months are estimated to be \$13 million while our non-U.S. dollar denominated expenses are \$172 million, which translates into a net foreign currency exposure of \$159 million per year.
 To the extent that our international activities recorded in local currencies increase in the future, our exposure to fluctuations in currency exchange rates will correspondingly increase.
 To manage the exposures related to the effects of foreign exchange rate fluctuations, we utilize derivative instruments (foreign currency forward contracts).
 By their nature, all derivative instruments involve, to varying degrees, elements of market and credit risk.
 The market risk associated with these instruments resulting from currency exchange movements is expected to offset the market risk of the underlying transactions, assets and liabilities being hedged.
 We do not believe there is significant risk of loss in the event of non-performance by the counterparties associated with these instruments because these transactions are executed with a major financial institution.
 Further, our policy is to deal with counterparties having a minimum investment grade or better credit rating.
 Credit risk is managed through the continuous monitoring of exposures to such counterparties.
 Our primary objective in holding derivatives is to reduce the volatility of earnings associated with changes in foreign currency.

-As of February 28, 2013 we maintain foreign currency forward contracts to hedge approximately 75% of our Indian Rupee exposure through the end of the first quarter of fiscal 2015 and 40% of our net British Pound exposure through the end of the second quarter of fiscal 2014.
+As of May 31, 2013 we maintain foreign currency forward contracts to hedge approximately 75% of our Indian Rupee exposure through the end of the fourth quarter of fiscal 2015 and 40% of our net British Pound exposure through the end of the second quarter of fiscal 2014.
 We are required to recognize all derivative instruments as either assets or liabilities at fair value in the balance sheet.
-At February 28, 2013 the notional principal and fair value of foreign exchange contracts to purchase Indian Rupees with U.S. dollars was Rs.1.9 billion and (\$0.1) million, respectively.
-At February 28, 2013 the notional principal and fair value of foreign exchange contracts to purchase British Pounds with U.S. dollars was £13.7 million and (\$0.2) million, respectively.
-A gain on derivatives during the second quarter of fiscal 2013 of \$0.1 million was recorded into operating income compared to a loss of \$0.4 million a year ago.
-During the first half of fiscal 2013, a loss on derivatives of \$0.4 million was recorded into operating income compared to a gain of \$0.1 million in the same period a year ago.
+At May 31, 2013 the notional principal and fair value of foreign exchange contracts to purchase Indian Rupees with U.S. dollars was Rs.2.5 billion and (\$1.0) million, respectively.
+At May 31, 2013 the notional principal and fair value of foreign exchange contracts to purchase British Pounds with U.S. dollars was \(\preceq 10.0 \) million and (\$0.1) million, respectively.
+A loss on derivatives during the third quarter of fiscal 2013 of \$0.2 million was recorded into operating income compared to a loss of \$0.4 million in the same period a year ago.
 The related cash flow impacts of all of our derivative activities are reflected as cash flows from operating activities.